jarviscanada/jarvis_data_eng_TristanTapson/README.md

 ## Highlighted Projects
-**Personal Webpage** [[GitHub](https://github.com/tristantapson8/tristantapson8.github.io)]: Built a personal webpage to display my skills in an interactive format, as well as showcase my skills in web development; tools used were HTML and CSS.
-Website can be found at https://tristantapson8.github.io/
+**Personal Webpage** [[GitHub](https://github.com/tristantapson8/tristantapson8.github.io)]: Built a personal webpage to display my skills in an interactive format, as well as to showcase my skills in web development; tools used were HTML and CSS.
+Website can be found at: https://tristantapson8.github.io/

 ## Professional Experiences